Nordix/metal3-clusterapi-docs/airship/AIR-148_pause-containers-selection.md

 # Pause container image configuration

+**key objectives**: configure what pause image to use before manifest files are generated.

 Jira Issues:
 - [Pause container selection](https://airship.atlassian.net/browse/AIR-148)

-**Summary:**

-Question: Can we set specific pause image before static pod manifest generation.
-Answer: Yes

 The ```--pod-infra-container-image``` can be used to set specific pause container image.